BradHutchings/Mmojo-Server-v2/instructions/103-Build-Environment.md

 Your Mmojo Server build environment will consist of one or more build systems, depending on what you're trying to build.

 - The Mmojo Server Actual Portable Executable (APE) can be built on one Linux system running on either an x86_64 or an aarch64 (arm64) CPU.
 - Other than the APE, cross-platform (OS and/or architecture) builds don't work well with llama.cpp.
-You should build on the deployment platform for the deployment platform.
+You should build for the deployment platform on the deployment platform.
 So...
   - **You will need multiple build environments.**
 - You should keep your build environments from polluting and being polluted by your everyday work.
 You will want to rebuild them from scratch occasionally / often.
 A build environment dedicated to building Mmojo Server will work best for you.
 So...
   - **Your build environments, ideally, will be containers, virtual machines (VMs), Windows Subsystem for Linux (WSL) instances, etc. Less than ideally, bootable thumb drives for e.g. Raspberry Pi.**
 - GPU SDKs and Toolkits are typically available for hardware and operating systems the GPU drivers run on.
 You'll want to test GPU performance of your builds.
 So...
   - **You will usually need to build directly on hardware that has the GPU you want your build to use.**
-  - WSL provides a working bridge CUDA / NVIDIA GPUs.
+  - WSL provides a working bridge for CUDA / NVIDIA GPUs.
   - WSL does not provide a working bridge for Vulkan.
   - VMs typically don't provide GPU support.
 Where they do, they require advanced setup.